 — Mark Brough, owner of The Tramline Liquor Co., Kennedy Town

-The photo shows the bay and the ferry that would take people to Mong Kok and other islands.
-Next to it is a police station, and the tram runs on the road.
-This road has transformed drastically over the years: land reclamation made it much wider.
-The bay is also further away from the tram.
+The photo shows the bay and the ferry that would take people to Kowloon and outlying islands.
+Next to it was a police station.
+The praya has transformed drastically over the years, even the name has changed, it is now called Des Voeux Road West.
 Did you know that before the 1980s, the tram tracks in Sai Wan were right at the edge of the waterfront?
-Today, residential buildings make up much of the environment around the tramway.
+Land reclamation made it much wider Today, residential buildings make up much of the environment around the tramway.

 “People would run to catch the tram and sometimes they would trip… something interesting would happen every day right outside my shop.”